twoflypig/DrQA/README.md

 ​	tensorflow :1.3

+# Data Form

+A line is a json object, the form of json is like followings:

+answer

+passages:[]

+​	'passage_id'

+​	'passage_text'

+​	'answer_p'

+query:

+query_id:

 # Usage

 ## use pre-trained word-vector
 If you want to be use pre-trained word-vector,make sure you have a model trained by gensim named text.model in ../../text.model . then run